 I think some of my best shots have come from my visits to the Grampians.

-The walk down to the base takes about 20 minutes and you can continue on a longer walk along the track if you want to.
-Mackenzie waterfall is really breathtaking.
+The walk down to the base takes about 20 minutes and you can continue on a long walk along the track if you want to.

 I love being in such raw and untouched natural places.
 Waterfalls always make me feel so at peace and at one with nature.

 3- Taste wine at Seppelts Great Western Winery

 The winery we visited was in the Pyrenees near Ararat, the Seppelts Great Western Winery.

 There are underground tunnels that date back to the late 1800s, used to store sparkling wine.

 My favourite is the Great Western Sparkling Shiraz.

 The surrounding areas of the Grampians such as Ararat and Pyrenees are known for wine and there are plenty of lovely vineyards in the Grampians too.